In Conversation: On Angry Lions and Nationalism

 The team discusses pressing events that say something about our culture, and why it matters.
 Today, we discuss the national emblem recast as “angry” lions, and why it stirs emotion and fervor.

 On Monday this week, the Primer Minister unveiled a part of the newly constructed Parliament building in the national capital.
-Atop the building was a cast of the national emblem — where previously it depicted four serene lions based on an Ashokan pillar at Sarnath, now the lions’ demeanour appears menacing to some.
-Historians have noted that the new cast stylistically deviates from the original and thereby send a different message.
-Where the emblem was originally conceptualized as non-violent, the new cast “send a message of violence,” according to historian Rajat Kanta Ray.
+Atop the building was a cast of the national emblem — where previously it depicted four serene lions based on an Ashokan pillar at Sarnath, now the lions’ demeanor appears menacing to some.
+Historians have noted that the new cast stylistically deviates from the original and thereby sends a different message.
+Where the emblem was originally conceptualized as non-violent, the new cast “sends a message of violence,” according to historian Rajat Kanta Ray.

 The controversy prompts questions about nationalism, iconography, and what the undoing of steadfast symbols does to our history, culture, and even our political climate.

 AS: The anger or calmness can also be directly linked to the contexts in which they came up.
 The original lions of Sarnath were used by Ashoka, who had famously renounced war and converted to Buddhism after having caused devastation in Kalinga.
 The iconography of the lion itself is attached to the Buddha.
-On the other hand, the recent years have seen a steep rise in the popularity of militant Hindutva, and this has also translated into angrier, meaner-looking versions of Hindu figures like Hanuman, Shiva, and Parshuram.
-Extending this appearance to a traditionally Buddhist symbol, and then conducting a puja for its inauguration, is yet another attempt in Brahminism’s long history of co-opting symbols and traditions of belief systems opposed to it.
-Performing a Puja in official capacity atop a secular institution, that too the Parliament – the supreme law making institution – signifies that it has now truly transformed into a temple of democracy that openly places one set of religious and personal beliefs above every other.
+On the other hand, in recent years, there has been a steep rise in the popularity of militant Hindutva that has also translated into angrier, meaner-looking versions of Hindu figures like Hanuman, Shiva, and Parshuram.
+Extending this appearance to a traditional Buddhist symbol, and then conducting a puja for its inauguration, is yet another attempt in Brahminism’s long history of co-opting symbols and traditions of belief systems opposed to it.
+Performing a Puja in an official capacity atop a secular institution, that too the Parliament – the supreme law-making institution – signifies that it has now truly transformed into a temple of democracy that openly places one set of religious and personal beliefs above every other.

 DR: The idea behind having national symbols and emblems — besides the official value they hold as the governments’ seals, of course — is uniting people through a visual representation of either their shared history or the goals and values their community reveres.
 In a way, it’s like the trademark of a country, but one that instills a sense of belongingness among its people — reminding them that irrespective of their socio-cultural differences, they are bound together.
 The controversy with the latest iteration of the national emblem, however, strikes at the very heart of the emotion it’s meant to inspire — rather than uniting, it has Indians divided.
 That begs the question: as grand as the new statue may be, is it worth further diluting the country’s fragile unity over, especially at an hour of political unrest?
 Moreover, the Lion Capital was chosen as India’s national emblem because it represented India’s “commitment to world peace and goodwill.”
 I wonder now if the “snarling” lions will truly be able to replicate that message?